 In accordance with the Family Educational Rights and Privacy Act (FERPA), the release of an educational record to any third-party requires an original written signature included in the request.
-An authorization for Release of Information form is available at emilygriffith.edu and must be completed by the student.
+An Authorization for Release of Records form is available at emilygriffith.edu/policies-and-procedures/, the student must complete and submit the form themselves.
 Each transcript request must be made individually by the student.
 Access to student records in online systems, including Moodle, is restricted, and such access is not granted to third parties.
 The College does not accept electronic or proxy signatures.
 Students are strongly discouraged from sharing their login information with anyone at any time.